If you need technical assistance with Moodle, ProctorTrack, SmarterID, Collaborate, or other online learning needs, please contact email@example.com

 The Need for Online Classes

 At Rockingham Community College, we believe everyone should have the opportunity to further their education.
 We understand that many people have time constraints or difficulties getting to our campus.
 RCC offers online courses that allow you to take classes on your schedule, from home.
 Best of all, there are no additional fees to take online courses.
-Please note that students enrolling into online courses should be skilled in using a computer and meet the minimum computer system and browser requirements.
+Students enrolling in online courses should be skilled in using a computer and meet the minimum computer system and browser requirements.

 How Online Classes Work